-Staff Costs Academic replacements (can be pro-rata) These are used to alleviate the awardee's commitments and to facilitate their participation as a principal investigator.
+Staff Costs Academic replacements (can be pro- rata) These are used to alleviate the awardee's commitments and to facilitate their participation as a principal investigator.
 Costs may be requested to facilitate the reallocation of existing commitments of the awardee (e.g., teaching) in order that they can devote appropriate time and effort to successfully completing the award.
 A value equal to point 1 on the IUA salary scale for postdoctoral researchers may be charged to the project to facilitate the awardee's leadership of the project.
-If the existing academic commitments of the awardee are fully replaced, this money can be charged to the project in order to discharge the awardee's commitments.
+If the existing academic commitments of the awardee are fully replaced, this money can be charged to the project in order to recruit one whole-time person, e.g., a postdoctoral fellow, to discharge the awardee's commitments.
 As part of the reporting requirements, the awardee will be required to report on how the replacement costs have been allocated.
-Research Assistant (can be pro-rata) Postdoctoral Researcher (can be pro-rata) HEIs should use the institutional researcher salary scale for research assistants and postdoctoral researchers.
+Research Assistant (can be pro- rata) HEIs should use the institutional researcher salary scale for research assistants and postdoctoral researchers.
 These costs must be clearly justified in the application form.
-The salary requested must include provisions for PRSI, and Employer Pension Contribution, if applicable.
-As part of the award acceptance process, the Research Office must confirm that the requested salary is in line with the institutional researcher salary scale and provide documentary evidence.
+The salary requested must include provisions for PRSI, and Employer Pension Contribution, if

+Postdoctoral applicable.
+As part of the award acceptance process, the Research Researcher Office must confirm that the requested salary is in line with the (can be pro- institutional researcher salary scale and provide documentary rata) evidence. -

-7.3 Eligible Research Expenses Strand 1L and 2A
+7.4 Strand 1L and 2A - Eligible Research Expenses